kcoainnapo/Tryhackme/RootMe/README.md

 We can find the user.txt file with this command :

-We enumerate the system to find privilege escalation vectors, we use the following command to find SUID binary :
+Now we want to enumerate the system to find privilege escalation vectors so we use the following command to find SUID binaries :
 ```
 find / -perm -04000 2>/dev/null
 ```